Man writing in class

 Payment of Scholarships

 Scholarship America processes Van R. Johnson Sutter Scholars Program payments on behalf of the Sacramento Region Community Foundation.
 Payment is made in one installment in August.
-The student and their family are responsible for directing the scholarship to the correct department within the educational institution.
+The student and their family are responsible for directing the scholarship payment to the correct department within the educational institution.
 Recipients must notify Scholarship America of any changes in address, school enrollment or other relevant information.

 Selection of Recipients